cosmos/cosmos-sdk/docs/learn/advanced/01-transactions.md

 ```

 * `Msg`s, the array of [messages](#messages) included in the transaction.
-* `GasLimit`, option chosen by the users for how to calculate how much gas they will need to pay.
+* `GasLimit`, option chosen by the users for how to calculate the gas they will need to pay.
 * `Memo`, a note or comment to send with the transaction.
 * `FeeAmount`, the maximum amount the user is willing to pay in fees.
 * `TimeoutHeight`, block height until which the transaction is valid.